nikolajlauridsen/LANStick/README.md

 named zip file, which will be send, and then extracted and deleted on the receiving side

 ## Inspiration
-This project is heavily inspired by (https://github.com/warner/magic-wormhole)[Magic Wormhole].
+This project is heavily inspired by [Magic Wormhole](https://github.com/warner/magic-wormhole).

 However this solution is not nearly as good, or safe as *Magic Wormhole*, the goal with LANStick is to create a simple way to move files over a LAN network which is deemed "safe"